loomio/loomio-deploy/README.md

 * Closing proposals and notifying users they have closed.
 * Sending "Yesterday on Loomio", a digest of activity users have not already read.
 This is sent to users at 6am in their local timezone.

-Run `crontab -e` and apped the following line:
+Run `crontab -e` and append the following line:

 ```
 0 * * * *  /snap/bin/docker exec loomio-worker bundle exec rake loomio:hourly_tasks > ~/rake.log 2>&1